timesize/monster-oop/01-front-end-basics/oo-prototypes/27-28/README.md

 <h3>Uber Challenge</h3>
 -  Create a method within the Flower object that will render a description of your flower along with all of its vital statistics we have collected as well as an image to a simple website.
--  Name your webpage "The San Francisco First Annual General Assembly Parade of Flowers."
+-  Name your webpage "The San Francisco Seventh Annual General Assembly Parade of Flowers."
 -  If we are consistent botanists all of our objects will have the same methods and properties.
 -  Share your team's flower object on slack and we will all be able to include all 7 flowers in our Parade of Flowers website!